Punggol Coast MRT station: Station details

 Punggol Coast station is the terminus of the NEL with an official station code of NE18.
 The station is located in Punggol North and serves the Punggol Digital District (PDD) alongside the new Singapore Institute of Technology (SIT) campus.
 The station is also close to Coney Island and within walking distances to the Teck Lee and Punggol Point LRT stations on the Punggol LRT line.
-The station will also serve Punggol Coast Bus Interchange and surrounding residential areas.
+The station serves Punggol Coast Bus Interchange and surrounding residential areas.

 Punggol Coast is an in-house design by the LTA.
 The station's design features columns inspired by mangroves, with each of the 11 large concourse columns extending into beams that mimic mangrove roots.
 The station's pendant lights and lofty ceilings contribute to a cathedral-like ambience for commuters.
 Punggol Coast station has 300 bicycle parking spaces and is air-conditioned by the PDD's cooling system.
 The station also employs a hybrid cooling approach with fans at the platform level, earning it the Green Mark Platinum Certification from the Building and Construction Authority.
 The multi-purpose public space around the station will be developed as an extension of the SIT campus.
 The station is wheelchair accessible.
+A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station.
 Wider fare gates allow easier access for wheelchair users into the station.
-A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station.
+Two of these fare gates included a facial recognition system being trialled for use by LTA staff and other public officers.

 Trajectories by Zul Othman, also known as Zero, is displayed at this station as part of the MRT network's Art-in-Transit (AiT) Programme, a public art showcase which integrates artworks into the MRT network.
 The work is an exploration of the past, present, and future of Punggol from Othman's perspective, who had spent his teenage years cycling from Hougang to Punggol Jetty and navigating the forested areas of Punggol with his neighbourhood friends.